Convert PDF to JPG Images in HTML5 with JavaScript

 </html>

-Include Dynamic Web TWAIN
+Step 2: Include the Dynamic Web TWAIN Library

 In the head of the HTML, include the library of Dynamic Web TWAIN via CDN.